 Items belonging to the special product lists include:

-- Gift Vouchers / Coupons – Direct Selling companies should promote gift vouchers and coupons with the condition that the direct sellers should only be compensated when the coupons are used by the customer and not when sold.
+- Gift Vouchers / Coupons – Operations deploying the MLM compensation plans should promote gift vouchers and coupons with the condition that the participants should only be compensated when the customer utilizes the coupons (fully) and not when they are sold.

-- Insurance – The direct selling company and the direct sellers should obtain special licenses from IRDAI if they are going to promote insurance or insurance related products or services.
+- Insurance – The operations and the participants should obtain special licenses from IRDAI if they promote insurance or insurance-related products or services.

-- Online Products – Direct selling companies should only promote products and services online if they have a money back guarantee of a minimum of 30 days from the date of activation of the products by the customer.
+- Online Products, including training (live and pre-recorded) – Direct selling companies should only promote products and services online if they have a money-back guarantee of a minimum of 30 days from the date of activation by the customer.

 What if the companies deploying the MLM compensation plans sell prohibited products?